prestodb/presto/presto-docs/src/main/sphinx/installation/verifier.rst

 Presto Verifier
 ===============

-The Presto Verifier can be used to test Presto against another database (such as MySQL), or to test two Presto clusters against each other.
-We use it to continuously test trunk against the previous release while developing Presto.
+The Presto Verifier can be used to compare two versions of Presto.

+.. _running-verifier:

 Running Verifier
 ----------------